nemesyslab/rev_d_shim_HFU/custom_cores/lcb/cores/shim_axi_sys_ctrl/README.md

 - Each internal configuration value is checked against a parameterized range defined in local parameters.
 If a value is outside its valid range, a corresponding "out-of-bounds" signal is asserted.
 - The `cmd_buf_reset` and `data_buf_reset` signals are not locked by the `sys_en` signal.
 While reset is active, they are set to all ones, but default to all zeros otherwise.
 - The `boot_test_skip` register allows skipping boot tests for selected cores, with each bit corresponding to a core.
-- The `boot_test_debug` register enables debug mode for selected cores, with each bit corresponding to a core.
+- The `debug` register enables debug mode for selected cores, with each bit corresponding to a core.
 - The `unlock` signal can be used to clear the lock and allow modifications to the configuration registers if `sys_en` has been set low.
 - The module supports AXI4-Lite read and write operations for accessing and modifying configuration values.
 Write responses include error codes to indicate out-of-bounds violations or lock violations.